cr3ative/rcd_330g_image_utilities/README.md

 # RCD330 Image Utilities

+Python 3 only because who uses 2 any more?
+Nerds, that's who.
 To run these, you need Pillow and numpy.
 Install via pip:

 `pip install Pillow numpy`